Types of Coffee Roasts Explained: Light, Medium, & Dark Roast Profiles

 • White Coffee

 Medium coffee roasts are the middle ground.
 They deliver a balanced flavor with moderate acidity and body.
-It tastes smooth, well-rounded, with hints of chocolate, nuts, or caramel.
+They offer a smooth, well-rounded taste with hints of chocolate, nuts, or caramel.
 These roasts give you the best of both worlds, appealing to coffee drinkers who prefer he brightness of light roasts and the deeper flavors of darker roasts.
 Below are the usual names for medium roast coffees:

 • Breakfast